catherineloesch/portfolio_frontend/README.md

 ## 7. <a name="challenges"></a> Challenges

+- depending on how much text is provided to the modal showing details on each project, the container overflows but by default you can't scroll down on a modal
+- In order to scoll on overlay text the scroll on the body needs to be disabled first which took me a while to figure out.

 ## 8. <a name="wins"></a> Wins

 - fully responsive design
 - implementation of animations + effects
+- I'm glad I decided to use React.js for my portfolio as I definitely learned a lot doing this project and feel more confident using this framework.

 ## <a name="takeaways"></a> 9.
 Key Learnings & Takeaways